orderlyquant/rhino-stock/README.md

 # rhino-stock
-understanding rhino via a practical example
+A first project to understand rhino via a practical example.